-Member feedback we have received indicates that some network clinicians and facilities have charged the entire cost of services up-front or balance-billed members for fees beyond the contracted amount.
-The Member Protection provisions of the UBH Participation Agreement allow you to request from members only applicable member expenses (co-pay, co-insurance, and/or deductible).
+Member feedback indicates that some network clinicians and facilities have charged the entire cost of services upfront or balance-billed members for fees beyond the contracted amount.
+The Member Protection provisions of the UBH Participation Agreement allow you to request from members only applicable member expenses (copay, coinsurance, and/or deductible).

 For more information about this and other UBH billing and claims guidelines, please consult the "Compensation and Claims Processing" section of your UBH Network Manual.
-The manual is available under the clinical resources section of ubhonline.
+The manual is available under the clinical resources section of www.ubhonline.com.
 If you have questions regarding a specific billing or claims issue, please call the toll-free mental health services number on the back of the member's insurance card to speak with a UBH customer service representative.